vitopepito/moneynotlove-webcontent/pages/03.round-table/181212_RoundTable/article.de.md

 Zusätzlich organisiert moneynotlove sogenannte Round Tables als Format für einen persönlichen Austausch mit Gleichgesinnten.
 Alle sind dazu eingeladen, an den Round Tables fragen zu stellen und Themen zu diskutieren, für die im Alltag kein Platz ist.
 Es geht ganz konkret um Alles oder Nichts.

----

-moneynotlove is an information platform for independent creatives and designers.
+_moneynotlove is an information platform for independent creatives and designers.
 It answers everyday work related questions, like calculating and hourly rate, saving for retirement, writing pitches, doing bookkeeping, and many more.
-The platform is run as an opensource community, which everyone can freely use, share and develop.
+The platform is run as an opensource community, which everyone can freely use, share and develop._

-In addition, moneynotlove organises so called round tables as a format for personal exchange with similar minded people.
+_In addition, moneynotlove organises so called round tables as a format for personal exchange with similar minded people.
 At the round tables, everyone is invited to ask questions and explore issues which otherwise would be lost in daily routine.
-In detail, it is about all or nothing.
+In detail, it is about all or nothing._

 ---